joelhans/netdata/docs/collect/container-metrics.md

 Netdata then collects metrics from the container itself, but also dozens [MySQL-specific metrics](https://learn.netdata.cloud/docs/agent/collectors/go.d.plugin/modules/mysql#charts) as well.

-### Collect metrics from applications running in Docker containers
+### Collect metrics from applications/services running in Docker containers

 You could use this technique to monitor an entire infrastructure of Docker containers.
 The same [enable and configure](/docs/collect/enable-configure.md) procedures apply whether an application runs on the host system or inside